Venue: Council Chamber, Municipal Buildings, West Street, Boston, PE21 8QR

-The Chief Executive reported there were questions from Councillor Sue Ransome and Councillor Alison Austin.
+The Chief Executive reported there were questions from Councillors Anne Dorrian, Richard Austin and Brian Rush.

-Question asked by Councillor Sue Ransome pursuant to paragraph 11 of the Rules of Procedure as set out in the Constitution.
+Question asked by Councillor Anne Dorrian pursuant to paragraph 11 of the Rules of Procedure as set out in the Constitution.

 QUESTIONS FROM MEMBERS OF THE PUBLIC

-The Chief Executive reported there was a question from Mr. Neill Hastie.
+The Chief Executive reported there was a question from Mr. Darron Abbott.

-Question from Mr. Neill Hastie pursuant to paragraph 10 of the Rules of Procedure as set out in the Constitution.
+Question asked by Mr. Darron Abbott pursuant to paragraph 10 of the Rules of Procedure as set out in the Constitution.

-Supplemental question asked by Mr. Hastie pursuant to paragraph 10.8 of the Rules of Procedure as set out in the Constitution:-
+Supplemental question asked by Mr. Darron Abbot pursuant to paragraph 10.8 of the Rules of Procedure as set out in the Constitution.

 DECLARATIONS OF INTEREST